kbase/collections/README.md

 * Coverage badge in Readme
 * Run through all code, refactor to production quality
-* Add tests where missing (which is a lot) and inspect current tests for completeness
+* Add tests where missing (which is a lot) and inspect current tests for completeness and quality
+  * E.g. don't assume existing tests are any good
   * Async testing help https://tonybaloney.github.io/posts/async-test-patterns-for-pytest-and-unittest.html